davidlighty/Note2Myself/Project_Journal.md

 ##### MongoLayer and TravisCI

 Added a mongo crud layer for the backend.
-Found a nice module online and refactored it into a singleton design
+Found a nice module online and refactored it into a singleton design, used namespaces.
+Using namespaces I ran into an issue with using these namespaces correctly in PHP, where I couldn't use global correctly.
+Solution was the add "use \<classname>" which solved the issue.

+TravisCI was implemented to run all PHP unit tests for the MongoLayer for every Github checkin.

 ##### Creating the API